Address and Prevent Famine in Four Countries

 More than 20 million people in Nigeria, Somalia, South Sudan and Yemen are experiencing famine or the risk of famine over the coming six months.
 UN agencies and their humanitarian partners are ready to scale up the response to avert a catastrophe, but the necessary funds and access to do so are required immediately.

 Photo: UNICEF/Sebastian Rich

-Famine was formally declared in parts of South Sudan in February 2017.
-Nigeria, Somalia and Yemen are close to crossing a food insecurity threshold that will also lead to famine if we don’t act now.
+Nigeria, South Sudan, Somalia and Yemen are close to crossing a food insecurity threshold that will also lead to famine if we don’t act now.
 Allowing famine to unfold is a choice; we must choose to stop it.

 People Who Need Urgent Food Assistance